 The M.V.
 Aurora Explorer is a working freight vessel and the atmosphere on board is casual so “layering” your clothing is ideal for our coastal climate.
 No need to dress formally for dinner.
 Jeans or khakis, shorts, t-shirts, sweaters or fleece jackets are the most common form of dress.
 We recommend a warm jacket as even during the summer months breezes can be cool.
 It’s a good idea to bring wet weather gear for recreation stops, particularly in the spring and fall.
 Gumboots / wellies are not necessary as they do not provide as much grip on slippery rocks as hiking boots or good running shoes.
 For indoors we recommend soft-soled shoes or perhaps a pair of slippers.
-As washrooms are located outside of your stateroom, please ensure you have appropriate apparel for nighttime visits.
-Robes are available upon request.
+Robes are available in each stateroom for guest use throughout thier cruise.
 Please attempt to bring a minimum amount of luggage as storage is limited.

 We try to make your trip as all-inclusive as possible.
 Breakfast, lunch and a three course dinner will be served.
 There are homemade cookies, pastries and fresh fruit available in the Dinning Lounge throughout the day for snacking on.
 A full range of teas, coffee, soft drinks, juices and snacks are provided and available 24 hours as well.
 Dinner will be served on the day of departure and breakfast and lunch are served on your final day of sailing.